nicolasfauchereau/clidesc/docs/clide.md

 which will have for effect to **i)** make all the functions implemented in clide.py available for calling from within the python script, **ii)** parse the command line arguments and **iii)** establish the connection to the CLIDE database (which will be contained in the conn object).

-These functions, their call sign and outputs are briefly described below: note that when returning a table (e.g. the result of a SQL query to the clide database) this table is a [Pandas DataFrame](http://pandas.pydata.org/pandas-docs/dev/dsintro.html#dataframe) object, which is similar to (but more efficient than!) a R dataframe
+These functions, their call sign and outputs are briefly described below: note that when returning a table (e.g. the result of a SQL query to the clide database) this table is a [Pandas DataFrame](http://pandas.pydata.org/pandas-docs/dev/dsintro.html#dataframe) object, which is similar to (but more efficient than!) a R dataframe, and makes slicing, columns or row selection, resampling etc extremely convenient.
+When time-series are returned, the index of the dataframe (i.e. the ‘rows’ identifier) is a [Pandas datetime index](http://pandas.pydata.org/pandas-docs/dev/generated/pandas.DatetimeIndex.html) object resulting from the conversion of the ```lsd``` field to a python datetime object and setting it as the index for the DataFrame.
+The name of the index is invariably ```timestamp```.